manoja328/tallyqacode/README.md

 Code for TallyQA  dataset published in AAAI 2018

+For doing simple vs complex classification we used simpcomp.py file.
+You can load your dataset accordinlgy.
+TallyQA already has a field that says whether the question is simple or complex so you don't need to run the file.

 The main paper uses the `RN_BG_OG_embd` model with the reported hyper-parameters in this repo.
 There are other types of Relational Models avaialabe in the repo which we tried for our project.

-For doing simple vs complex classification we used simpcomp.py.
-Run the code as:
+To Run the code as:
 ```python main.py --model RN_OG_embd ```

 Don't forget to edit config.py to point to appropriate  locations for files and features.